 Miscellaneous papers (1862-1891, 5 items) of Confederate General John D. Imboden.
 One document dates from the Civil War and concerns the subpoena of witnesses for the trial of a man accused of collaborating with the enemy; the other documents are dated post-war and pertain to various personal and business matters.

-Biographical note: John Garland James, b.
+John Garland James, b.
 1844, Fluvanna Co., VA; VMI Class of 1866 and New Market cadet; educator; d.
 1930, Dallas TX.
 Descriptive note: The papers consist of 16 letters and one postcard written by John G. James to his friend Samuel Y. Ferguson of Wichita Falls, Texas.
 Of special interest is the letter of April 17.
 1927, in which James describes his memories of witnessing the VMI Corps of Cadets arrival in Richmond, April 1861, under the command of Thomas J. (Stonewall) Jackson.
 This same letter contains a brief recollection of James' participation in Jackson's funeral.
-Other letters contain James family information, political comments, and misc. personal news.

 2 letters, with original envelopes, written by James H. Jameson (VMI Class of 1842) to his daughter from Point Lookout Prison, Maryland.
 Dated August 8 & 28, 1864.
 Discusses his failing health; requests money.
 Jameson served with the 11th Virginia Infantry Regiment.